sagemath/trac_to_gh/Issue 4600.md

 # Issue 4600: followup issue on sage -only_optional

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4600

 Original creator: was